servicepos/api-docs/pages/general.md

 ## Usage

-**Important:** The API is forward-compatible.
-We take the freedom to add **optional** attributes to endpoints without updating the version number.
+The API is forward-compatible.
+We take the freedom to add **optional** attributes to endpoints without notice.
 In this case, you should be aware that a PUT request replaces an entire object. i.e. not specifying a field on an object will **null** the field.
 To update a single field on e.g. a product you must first GET the product and then PUT the entire product with the new updated field.
 See example below.

+We may introduce breaking changes to endpoints.
+In such case, you will be contacted via the email provided at the API token setup page with a transition period.

 ## Authentication